Who We Are

 Image 4

-Our Purpose and Mission
+Our Mission

 • Evangelism: Racetrack settings create a unique opportunity to share the Gospel in a space where attendees feel comfortable.
 By meeting fans where they are, we get to introduce them to the hope and truth of Jesus in a way that resonates with their lives.